-The family of a woman slain during the mass shooting at the Washington Navy Yard is filing a lawsuit against the Navy, the Department of Veterans Affairs and two defense contractors in federal court in Florida.
+The Florida family of a woman slain during the mass shooting at the Washington Navy Yard has filed a wrongful death lawsuit in Hillsborough County Court.

 Lawyers who used to handle the occasional trust or will dispute are finding themselves in Orphans’ Court more and more these days.
 For some, what was once a “spinoff” has turned into their main practice area.

 Prosecutors say the Johns Hopkins gynecologist suspected of secretly filming his patients took 1200 videos.